A Coming-of-Age story about growing up, being true to oneself and overcoming the adversaries of both the past and present.

 Summer break’s over and the second term begins.
 While Momoi Tomoki had started to feel a little more comfortable at school, six weeks away from it makes him wonder if it will be fine.
 There will be two new teachers, and, after the harassment by the teacher last term, the school updated its outdated uniform guidelines.

 It does seem everything will be alright, and it might just be his nerves.
 He’s used to his new haircut, his part-time job is going well, his relationship with his step-father is better.

 He only forgot to account for what the new guidelines would mean.

-The second book in Beyond the Horizon continues Tomoki’s journey while he makes stronger bonds with others, and realises new things about himself.
+The second book in Beyond the Horizon continues Tomoki’s journey while he strengthens bonds with others, and realises new things about himself.

 Buy the book at: